 How to Shower While Living in a Van

-Now that you know where to park your car and how to charge your electronic devices and appliances, it’s time to get some ideas on how and where to wash up and shower.
+Off grid van living entails taking care of your hygiene.
+So now that you know where to park your car and how to charge your electronic devices and appliances, it’s time to get some ideas on how and where to wash up and shower.

 Showering in Natural and Outdoor Water Sources

-If you live off the grid in a van, then you’re probably spending 80% of the time outside.
+If you live off the grid in a camper, then you’re probably spending 80% of the time outside.
 So, one option to shower and clean yourself is by taking advantage of the outdoors and natural water sources.
 Lakes, rivers and waterfalls are great options not only to shower and clean up, but also to connect to Mother Nature.

 Another option is using the different beaches across the United States, as many of them are equipped with showers.
 If you plan to use soap and shampoo, make sure it’s eco-friendly in order not to harm the environment, the plants and animals.